 Although baz under deps doesn’t have trunk/branches directories, we create it as a separate repository.

 - Empty directories: Git is a tool that manages changes; it is not a file system.
 Therefore, empty directories have no use, so most tools don’t bring them during migration.
 When using git-svn, if we specify, we can bring the empty directories.
 However, it is said to slow down the process, according to this article.
 If you have to bring the empty directories, it is quite easy to create them later, as described in the same article.

 - Branches and tags: Most tools cannot create branches and tags correctly, and later you might need to edit those.
 As far as I can see, subgit can do it.

 - Ignore files: Most tools do not even check ‘ignore files’ during migration.
 But reposurgeon and subgit do migrate them.
-However, please take into account that if you use the SVN repository with git-svn and create .gitignore, subgit will override it during migration.
+However, please consider that if you use the SVN repository with git-svn and create .gitignore, subgit overrides it during migration.

 - Timezone information in the logs: After the migration, unfortunately, the timezone information in the commit logs are lost (although we have it in SVN).
 If you want, you can add offset to all commit logs with reposurgeon, but I did not do it.
 With git log — date=local, we can see the dates according to their local timezone information.

-Firstly, we want to import the trunk/branches/tags directories into a separate git repository as foo.
-(I put the repository in the file system because it is large, but this is not really necessary.)
+Firstly, we want to import the trunk/branches/tags directories into a separate Git repository as foo.
+(I put the repository in the file system because it is large, but this is unnecessary.)

 $ /home/serdar/local/subgit-3.2.6/bin/subgit import --svn-url file:///home/serdar/svn-to-git/svn/foo/ --authors-file ../kartaca_authors.txt --trunk trunk --branches branches --tags tags foo.git